 “The ‘plastic waste’ means any plastic discarded after use or after their intended use is over.”

 Plastic materials are listed in the definition of plastic and if a company produces any product that contains any of these materials then the product will fall under this definition.
 Any waste originating from these products will be called plastic waste and has to be managed under these rules.
-All the producers that are involved in the business of plastics need to fulfill the EPR Compliances for Plastic Waste as prescribed in these rules.
+All the producers that are involved in the business of plastics need to fulfil the EPR Compliances for Plastic Waste as prescribed in these rules.

 Scope of EPR Compliance for Plastic Waste Management